metasong/iam-data/documents/Composing Software_276.md

 redux reducers reduce on actions by time

 ## [Functors & Categories](https://medium.com/javascript-scene/functors-categories-61e031bac53f)
+A **functor** data type is something you can map over.
+It’s a container which has an interface which can be used to apply a function to the values inside it.
+When you see a functor, you should think “mappable”.
+Functor types are typically represented as an object with a .map() method that maps from inputs to outputs while preserving structure.
+In practice, “preserving structure” means that the return value is the same type of functor (though values inside the container may be a different type).
 ```js
 const Identity = value => ({
   map: fn => Identity(fn(value)),